Ackee-Blockchain/school-of-solana/5.lesson/README.md

 Another major tool for integration testing is the foundational library `@solana/web3.js`.
 This is the standard JavaScript/TypeScript SDK offered by Solana that exposes primitives such as Connection, TransactionInstruction, Transaction, Keypair, and so on.
 It is lower-level than Anchor’s abstractions and does not presume any IDL or account schema generation.

-When using `web3.js` for integration tests, you often manually build transactions, manually decode accounts (for example using borsh if your account are serialized that way), specify all the AccountMeta fields, and send transactions through a local validator (e.g., solana-test-validator).
+When using `web3.js` for integration tests, you often manually build transactions, manually decode accounts (for example using `Borsh` if your accounts are serialized that way), specify all the `AccountMeta` fields, and send transactions through a local validator (e.g., `solana-test-validator`).
 Because you are working at the primitive level, you have maximum control: you might simulate unusual edge cases, custom account metadata, or CPIs across several programs, and you’re not constrained by Anchor’s conventions.

-Here is an example of an integration test via `web3.js` :
+Here is an example of an integration test via `web3.js`:
 ```ts
   it("initializes via raw instruction", async () => {
     // discriminator + borsh-encoded args (count: u8)